 Also, do we actually trust the entity that has the power to suppress us if we deviate from their decrees?
 According to the above quote, I would have nothing to fear unless I was doing wrong.
 But do we trust our government to decide whether I am doing wrong or not?
 What if it was decided by them arbitrarily that you or I were doing something wrong when we patently were not, by any standards?
 Do we trust the government to always act in the best interest of its individual citizens?
 I think not.
 No. I am afraid that that statement is at best misguided and at worst, a deceit of great magnitude.
 All governments will do ‘whatever it takes’ to maintain control and stay in power, without exception and are far from being the benevolent yet bumbling, monolithic institutions that they overtly appear to be and are portrayed to be by the compliant media.
 Any one of their own citizens who is perceived either as an actual physical or even a passive threat to their supreme power will not be tolerated and will be dealt with severely, either overtly or covertly.
 This is the very embodiment of fascism/communism/socialism (communitarianism) and is precisely what we have in place today in our so-called but grossly mis-named ‘democratic’ societies.

-Also, if politicians believe that they have the right to impose any ‘law’ they wish and police and security forces maintain the attitude that as long as anything is deemed ‘lawful’, they will enforce it rightly or wrongly, what is there to prevent complete tyranny?
+Also, if politicians believe that they have the right to impose any ‘law’ they wish and police and security forces maintain the attitude that as long as anything is deemed ‘legal,’ they will enforce it rightly or wrongly, what is there to prevent complete tyranny?
 Not the consciences of the ‘law-makers’ or their legal enforcers obviously and not even peaceful petitions to the politicians will be effective.
 Politely asking oppressors not to be oppressive has a very poor track-record of success, historically.
-When tyrants define what constitutes ‘law’, then by definition it is up to the ‘law-breakers’ to combat tyranny and sometimes the end will justify the means.
+When tyrants define what constitutes ‘law,’ then by definition it is up to the ‘law-breakers’ to combat tyranny and sometimes the end will justify the means.

 Those who are proud to be ‘law-abiding’ would not agree and may even decline to think rationally about this, but what is the alternative?
-If we do not have the right to resist injustice, even if that injustice is called ‘law’, that logically implies that we have an obligation to allow governments to do to us whatsoever they may choose and also to our homes and families.
+If we do not have the right to resist injustice, even if that injustice is called ‘law,’ that logically implies that we have an obligation to allow governments to do to us whatsoever they may choose and also to our homes and families.
 Realistically, there are only two alternatives; we are either slaves, the property of the Elite, the politicians and their lackeys, with no rights at all or we have the right to resist government or Elite attempts to oppress us.
 There can logically be no other options.

 “When the law has deviated from common sense and become an evil tool used for the robbery of others, do you obey it?”
 John Kaminski, researcher

 So is the terrible state of affairs and of the planet in which we find ourselves living, simply the consequence of human nature as we are always led to believe?
 We are constantly fed the tired old line of ‘…well, its human nature to behave this way, nothing can ever change that’.
-The Elite cabal that rules our every moment are themselves clinical psychopaths, as discussed in a previous section.
+The Elite cabal that rules our every moment are themselves clinical psychopaths.
 They exhibit every psychopathic trait known to man and indeed it is only by being psychopathic that they can possibly perpetuate this most unnatural state in which we all live.
 Psychopaths have no conscience; feel no remorse for their actions and no empathy for their fellow beings.
 They are ultra-manipulative and habitually lie whilst convincing themselves that they are in the right at all times.
 In short, for a psychopath, the end always justifies the means, no exceptions.

 Now please think about your family, your neighbours, your friends and indeed most people that you know.
 Think about those people from other cultures or countries that you may have briefly met whilst travelling through life.
 What is your overall impression of 90% of the people with whom you come into contact and socialise?
 Although none of them may be perfect, are they not for the most part, decent, honest, caring, compassionate people who share other’s joys and sadnesses alike?
 Would they not offer their help to you in a crisis, and vice versa?
 What about the so-called foreigners and immigrants who live in this country and with whom you may have occasionally had cause to interact?
 Are they the monsters that our wholly-engendered prejudices are induced to paint them to be or would you say that deep down we are all really the same?